isakro/shoredate/README.md

 The goal of *shoredate* is to offer methods to shoreline date Stone Age sites located along the Norwegian Skagerrak coast based on their present-day elevation and the trajectory of past relative sea-level change.
-The method is based on the likely elevation of the sites above the contemporaneous sea-level when they were in use (see Roalkvam 2023 for details).
+The method is based on an empirically derived estimate of the likely elevation of the sites above sea-level when they were in use (see Roalkvam 2023 for details).

 ## Installation